Configuration by Package Type

 WindowsRun install_certs_windows.ps1 -Package ruby (or -Package all).
 Sets SSL_CERT_FILE to the generated bundle.

-Linux (Debian/Ubuntu)Run install_certs_debian_ubuntu.sh with --package python, huggingface, or all.
-Sets SSL_CERT_FILE to the system CA bundle — Ruby shares this variable with Python.
+Linux (Debian/Ubuntu)Run install_certs_debian_ubuntu.sh with --package all.
+Sets SSL_CERT_FILE to the system CA bundle — Ruby uses the same variable.
+(There is no separate ruby package flag on Linux; --package all is the correct option.)

 macOSThe macOS install script does not include a Ruby package flag.
 Set SSL_CERT_FILE manually to the path of your SASE CA bundle (for example export SSL_CERT_FILE=~/package-route.pem).
 See Configure Workstation for PTC for CA extraction steps.